RafaelCasamaximo/TrackerBoy/README.md

 ## About the Project

 The Gameboy, released by Nintendo in 1989, is a classic handheld gaming console with a large library of iconic games.
-TrackerBoy aims to recreate the functionality of the original DMG Gameboy, allowing you to relive the nostalgia of those beloved games on modern hardware.
+TrackerBoy aims to recreate the functionality of the original DMG Gameboy, allowing you to play those beloved games on modern hardware.

 Additionally, TrackerBoy is equipped with debugging tools, which can be especially useful for developers or enthusiasts interested in reverse-engineering or understanding how Gameboy games work under the hood.
 The debugging features aim to help identify and analyze various aspects of the game's behavior, memory usage, and CPU instructions.